Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 | **Append Mode** | Insert new row each cycle | Enabled | Most common use case |
 | **Update Mode** | Overwrite last row | Disabled | For live dashboards |

-### Authentication

-**First-Time Setup:**

-1. Tap "Sign in with Google"
-2. Browser opens with Google consent screen
-3. Select account and grant permissions
-4. Browser redirects back to app
-5. "Authenticated as [email]" confirmation

-**Token Management:**

-- Token stored securely on device
-- Auto-refreshes when expired
-- Revoke via Google Account settings
-- Re-authenticate if issues occur

-**Permissions Required:**

-- `spreadsheets`: Read and write to spreadsheets
-- `drive.file`: Access spreadsheets created/opened by app
-- `userinfo.email`: Display signed-in account

----

-## Account Setup Panel (Testing Controls)

-Use the Account Setup panel to validate connectivity and permissions:

-- **Log In / Log Out**: Authenticate or clear the session
-- **Change Account**: Switch to a different Google account
-- **Write Sample Data**: Append test values to confirm permissions and sheet configuration
-- **Create New Sheet**: Programmatically create a spreadsheet and store its Sheet ID

----

-## Start Sending Data Periodically

-- Choose a sensible interval to reduce battery and data usage (5–60 seconds typical)
-- Press **Link/Connect** in the main UI to start client polling
-- Confirm rows appear in your spreadsheet with timestamps and values

 ---